wpswings/subscriptions-for-woocommerce/README.md

 ## WHAT IS INCLUDED IN OUR FREE SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN

+**1) Rest API to Get the Subscription Details:** Our WooCommerce Subscription plugin includes a REST API feature that allows you to access detailed information about subscriptions assigned to specific users, making it easy to manage and retrieve subscription details programmatically.

-**1) Recurring Subscriptions Info on Cart and Checkout Page:** Customers will receive details regarding their recurring subscriptions on both the cart and checkout pages.
+**2) Recurring Subscriptions Info on Cart and Checkout Page:** Customers will receive details regarding their recurring subscriptions on both the cart and checkout pages.
 This will enhance transparency and provide clarity regarding the total amount, tax details, and renewal period, making management easier for recurring subscriptions during the checkout process.

-**2) Create Products as Subscription Products with Subscriptions for WooCommerce:** With WordPress subscriptions plugin you can assign a subscription label to simple products by checking a box.
+**3) Create Products as Subscription Products with Subscriptions for WooCommerce:** With WordPress subscriptions plugin you can assign a subscription label to simple products by checking a box.
 The selected product will then be available as a WooCommerce subscription simple product, without creating a specific subscription-type product.

-**3) Offer Subscription Frequency for Subscription-Based Products:** WP subscription plugin allows you to set the recurring frequency option on subscribed products.
+**4) Offer Subscription Frequency for Subscription-Based Products:** WP subscription plugin allows you to set the recurring frequency option on subscribed products.
 Payment plans for these subscription-based products can be configured monthly, weekly, or yearly.
 Additionally, you can manage the frequency of Subscription free trials

-**4) WooCommerce Subscription Plan Expiry Choice:** With WP subscription plugin you can set the expiration date of WooCommerce subscription plans, which determines the duration of the subscription.
+**5) WooCommerce Subscription Plan Expiry Choice:** With WP subscription plugin you can set the expiration date of WooCommerce subscription plans, which determines the duration of the subscription.
 Recurring payments will follow the frequency plan, and the subscription can be renewed to extend the plan.

-**5) Charge Initial Fee on Subscription-Based Products With WooCommerce Payment Integrations:** WordPress subscriptions plugin gives you the option to charge an initial sign-up fee for subscriptions.
+**6) Charge Initial Fee on Subscription-Based Products With WooCommerce Payment Integrations:** WordPress subscriptions plugin gives you the option to charge an initial sign-up fee for subscriptions.
 The WooCommerce Subscriptions free plugin also supports seamless integration with the Stripe payment gateway in WooCommerce, making the payment process smooth & efficient.

-**6) Offer Free Trials To WooCommerce Subscription Users:** With WP subscription plugin you can offer free trials to subscription users and set the trial frequency.
+**7) Offer Free Trials To WooCommerce Subscription Users:** With WP subscription plugin you can offer free trials to subscription users and set the trial frequency.
 Encourage users to sign up by providing free trials for WooCommerce subscription products or services.
 After the trial period ends, users can continue the Woo subscription plan.

-**7) Complete WooCommerce Subscription Reports for Admin:** With a clean WooCommerce subscription plan report module, you will get the complete subscription plan data of all users.
+**8) Complete WooCommerce Subscription Reports for Admin:** With a clean WooCommerce subscription plan report module, you will get the complete subscription plan data of all users.
 Find essential details like active and inactive WooCommerce subscriptions, following recurring payment dates, subscription-based product names, subscription expiry dates, and the individual plans’ due dates along with the frequency of recurring payments.

-**8) Cancel WooCommerce Subscription Plan Anytime via User or Admin:** With the free Subscriptions for WooCommerce plugin, both users and admin can cancel the WooCommerce subscription plans anytime.
+**9) Cancel WooCommerce Subscription Plan Anytime via User or Admin:** With the free Subscriptions for WooCommerce plugin, both users and admin can cancel the WooCommerce subscription plans anytime.
 This way, subscription management becomes flexible enough.

-**9) Generate Subscription Logs:** Our subscriptions plugin automatically generates error logs, which capture and record any errors or issues related to subscriptions.
+**10) Generate Subscription Logs:** Our subscriptions plugin automatically generates error logs, which capture and record any errors or issues related to subscriptions.
 This allows for easy monitoring and troubleshooting, enhancing the overall subscription process and system reliability.

-**10) Integrated with WooCommerce PayPal Payment Gateway:** Our plugin includes the WPS PayPal Payment Gateway, so customers don't need to install it separately.
+**11) Integrated with WooCommerce PayPal Payment Gateway:** Our plugin includes the WPS PayPal Payment Gateway, so customers don't need to install it separately.
 Upon installing our plugin, the WPS PayPal Payment option will automatically appear in the multi-step form, streamlining the payment process for users.

 Note: This payment method will only work for US-based PayPal merchant accounts..